 The valuation of the bond futures is calculated as below:

 Calculation of the price of the Bond future at the expiration date:

 Bond futures price multiplied with conversion factor + accrued interest

 - A conversion factor uses to equalize the differences between coupon amounts and accrued interest in the case of delivery bonds.

 - Accrued interest refers to the amount earned on the bonds that are not yet paid and will be paid in the future.

 - The investor will have to pay an initial margin which varies from broker to broker.

 - Though the exchange sets the initial minimum deposit requirement, it varies from broker to broker depending upon the investor’s type of bond and creditworthiness.

-- The interest is earned on a daily basis on the margin which is held by the exchange.
+- The interest is earned daily on the margin held by the exchange.

-- No other limit is applicable for individuals, foreigners, and corporate entities.
-But it is better for the investor to talk to their broker about the qualifying factors.
+- No other limit applies to individuals, foreigners, and corporate entities.
+But the investor should talk to their broker about the qualifying factors.

-- It gives investors a similar exposure to interest rates as in normal Bond investment that too at a lesser cost.
+- It gives investors a similar exposure to interest rates as a typical Bond investment at a lesser cost.

-- It helps investors in speculating over the price and interest rate movement for the future settlement date.
+- It helps investors speculate over the price and interest rate movement for the future settlement date.

-- The fluctuation of the price allows the traders to earn big profits many times.
+- The price fluctuation allows the traders to earn big profits many times.

-- They are traded on stock exchanges, thus are easily accessible and have the feature of liquidity.
+- They are traded on stock exchanges and, thus, are easily accessible and have the feature of liquidity.

-- They can be used to hedge the existing portfolio’s adverse interest rate movements.
+- They can hedge the existing portfolio’s adverse interest rate movements.

 - There is a significant risk due to the initial margin and fluctuation in the bond prices.